vivaxy/vscode-conventional-commits/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Application logs**
-Follow the [gather logs](https://github.com/vivaxy/vscode-conventional-commits#gather-logs) section and paste the logs here.
+Follow the [troubleshooting](https://github.com/vivaxy/vscode-conventional-commits#troubleshooting) section and paste the logs here.